 We have the following result as a consequence of the above theorem.

-\begin{theorem} Let $P(\lambda)$ be a quaternion matrix polynomial and $\lambda_0$ be one of its right eigenvalue. \begin{itemize} \item [(a)] If all the coefficients of $P(\lambda)$ are quaternion unitary matrices then $\frac{1}{2}<|\lambda_0|<2$. \item [(b)] If all coefficients are doubly stochastic matrices, with leading coefficient and constant term being permutation matrices, then $\frac{1}{2}<|\lambda_0|<2$. \item[(c)] If $P(\lambda)$ is monic and all other coefficients are commuting quaternion matrices whose eigenvalues lie inside a disc of radius $r$, then $0\leq|\lambda_0|<r+1$. \end{itemize} \end{theorem}
+\begin{theorem} Let $P(\lambda)$ be a quaternion matrix polynomial all of whose coefficients are unitary matrices and let $\lambda_0$ be one of its right eigenvalues.
+Then $\frac{1}{2}<|\lambda_0|<2$. \end{theorem}

-\begin{proof} (a) Since the coefficients of $P(\lambda)$ are unitary matrices, the coefficients of its complex adjoint matrix polynomial, $P_{\chi}(\lambda)$ are complex unitary matrices.
-Therefore by Theorem $3.2$ \cite{Cameron}, if $\mu_0$ is an eigenvalue of $P_{\chi}(\lambda)$, then $\frac{1}{2} < |\mu_0| < 2$.
-Now result follows from the previous theorem and Corollary $6.1$ from \cite{Zhang}.
+\begin{proof} Since the coefficients of $P(\lambda)$ are quaternion unitary matrices, the coefficients of its complex adjoint matrix polynomial, $P_{\chi}(\lambda)$ are complex unitary matrices.
+Therefore by Theorem $3.2$ of \cite{Cameron}, if $\mu_0$ is an eigenvalue of $P_{\chi}(\lambda)$, then $\frac{1}{2} < |\mu_0| < 2$.
+Now the result follows from the previous theorem and Corollary $6.1$ from \cite{Zhang}. \end{proof}

-Proofs of statements (b) and (c) are similar to that of statement (a) and follows from Theorems $2.1$, $2.6$ of \cite{Pallavi-Hadimani-Jayaraman-2} respectively. \end{proof}

-We now examine diagonalizability of block companion matrices of certain classes of quaternion matrix polynomials.
+We now examine diagonalizability of the block companion matrices of certain classes of quaternion matrix polynomials.
 We begin with linear quaternion matrix polynomials.

-\begin{theorem} Let $P(\lambda)$ be a linear quaternion matrix polynomial whose coefficients are either $(a)$ unitary matrices or $(b)$ diagonal matrices or $(c)$ positive (semi)definite matrices.
+\begin{theorem} Let $P(\lambda)$ be a linear quaternion matrix polynomial whose coefficients are either $(a)$ unitary matrices or $(b)$ diagonal matrices or $(c)$ positive definite matrices.
 Then the corresponding block companion matrix $C_P$ of $P(\lambda)$ is diagonalizable. \end{theorem}